Victor Martinovich: Biography

 Victor Martinovich was born in Ashmyany, Belarus.
 In 1999 he graduated from the Faculty of Journalism of Belarusian State University (BSU), and in 2002 he obtained a PhD from BSU with a thesis about the Vitebsk avant-garde art in Soviet newspapers of the 1920s.

 From 2002 to 2015, he was a deputy editor-in-chief of the BelGazeta newspaper.

 On June 27, 2008, at the Vilnius Academy of Arts (Lithuania), he defended his PhD thesis on the topic "Vitebsk avant-garde (1918-1922): socio-cultural context and art criticism".

-He is an associate professor at the European Humanities University (Vilnius, Lithuania).
+He was an associate professor at the European Humanities University in Vilnius, Lithuania.

-Martinovich is an author of 6 fiction novels, 7 plays, 1 non-fiction books, numerous academic articles and essays.
+Martinovich is an author of 6 fiction novels, 7 plays, one non-fiction book, numerous academic articles and essays.

 Fiction novels

 Since 2009, Martinovich has written 6 novels.
 The novels were written in Belarusian or Russian alternately.
 Most of the novels have also been translated and published in the US, Germany, Sweden, Finland, and Latvia.
 Martinovich's books received attention and awards from Belarusian and Russian literature societies, among others he received the Encouragement Award of the European Science Fiction Society in 2014.